WeblateOrg/weblate/docs/admin/config.rst

 SITE_TITLE
 ----------

-Site title to be used for the website and e-mails.
+Site title to be used for the website and sent e-mails.

 .. setting:: SPECIAL_CHARS